 However, because public clouds are built to host many tenants, they can face capacity challenges.
 To mitigate this, public cloud providers offer services in predefined sizes or with specific performance attributes.
 Unfortunately, this can result in performance limitations and higher costs.

 Additionally, the skills required to build and maintain a public cloud are less readily available and come with a steeper learning curve.
-This can make it more difficult for some organizations to meet compliance and regulatory requirements.
+This can make it more difficult for some organisations to meet compliance and regulatory requirements.

 Meanwhile, private cloud providers tend to have a smaller number of multi-tenant customers, making capacity challenges easier to manage.
 This can allow for a wider range of performance offerings at a more cost-efficient price point.